ZodaciOS/Alia/README.md

 Unless I can find a client bypass this will most likely be detected but who cares.

+# Installation

+**This will be useful when this releases.**

+Alia supports several installation methods.

+- .deb / For jailbroken devices.
+This will inject into libalia.dylib com.roblox.robloxmobile
+- .dylib / For jailbroken & jailed devices.
+Jailbroken devices can use tweaks to manually inject into existing apps, or jailed devices can use signing apps to inject.
+Requires your own decrypted Roblox .ipa.
+- .ipa / For jailbroken & jailed devices.
+Sideload like any other third-party application.
+Contains libalia.dylib already injected.
+- .tipa / For devices with TrollStore.

 **Official Website: https://get-alia.com**

 *Once officialy released, source-code will be here on this repo.*